emberjs/website/source/blog/2014-01-14-ember-security-releases.md

 * 1.1.3 -- [Compare View](https://github.com/emberjs/ember.js/compare/v1.1.2...v1.1.3)
 * 1.0.1 -- [Compare View](https://github.com/emberjs/ember.js/compare/v1.0.0...v1.0.1)

-These releases contain only a fix for two potential XSS vulnerabilities that you can learn more about by following these links:
+These releases contain fixes for two potential XSS vulnerabilities that you can learn more about by following these links:

 * [CVE-2014-0013](https://groups.google.com/forum/#!topic/ember-security/2kpXXCxISS4)
 * [CVE-2014-0014](https://groups.google.com/forum/#!topic/ember-security/PSE4RzTi6l4)

 It is recommended that you update immediately.
-In order to ease upgrading, the only major change in each release is the security fix.
+In order to ease upgrading, the only major change in each release is the security fix (other than 1.4.0-beta.2, which is a normal beta channel release with the fixes rolled in).

 We would like to thank Edward Faulkner of [CleriCare](http://clericare.com/) for responsibly disclosing CVE-2014-0014 and working with us on the patch